friedhelmvictor/testfoo/README.md

 - [ ] trust score from etherscan?

 ### Combinations of the above
+- [ ] Maximum number of tokens in a transaction
 - [ ] Account age of token holders (from first tx)
 - [ ] ICO features (combine normal tx with token tx)
   - [ ] ICO participants